Virtual data room for series b hero.

 2. Why series B makes the VDR question more serious

-4. How risky is a series B startup?
+3. How risky is a series B fundraising?

-8. What is the best virtual data room for series B?
+6. Best virtual data rooms for series B?

 You're raising a series B. Your investors have more questions.
 Their lawyers have more questions.
 And suddenly Google Drive isn't cutting it anymore.